-These zucchini muffins are totally summer in a muffin.
-Zucchini and late blueberries are going crazy right now (well, in most gardens) and lemon always feels like a sunshiney situation.
+These soft and fluffy zucchini muffins are totally summer in a muffin.
+In many gardens, zucchini and late blueberries are going crazy right now – and lemon always feels like a sunshiney situation.

-And the three are perfect together.
+Zucchini, lemon, and blueberries go perfectly together.
 I mean, we all know zucchini just sort of hangs out in baked goods, not really adding all that much taste but a bit of nutrition and some nice moisture.
-And color!
-I love the green flecks.
+And color, of course!
+I love the green flecks in these summery zucchini muffins.

 Lemon makes the whole thing better.
 The muffin batter boasts a few little flecks of lemon zest for some subtle lemon flavor, then the glaze on top gives it all a sweet-tart zing.